Foundations of Psychedelic-Assisted Therapy (PAT)

 By the conclusion of this workshop attendees will have a clear sense of current best-practice in psychedelic-assisted psychotherapy, and an embodied understanding of what is involved in guiding a participant/client through a course of psychedelic-assisted psychotherapy treatment.

-It is fair to say that much of the public discourse around psychedelic-assisted psychotherapy is overly simplistic, whether positive or negative.
-The truth of the matter is more nuanced and complex, and in the field of mental health care we are only beginning to learn how to work with these substances effectively.
 Attendees will develop a deeper sense of the unique challenges and opportunities afforded by these substances when used in a psychotherapeutic context.
-It is our hope that by sharing this knowledge with ethically minded and experienced clinicians, the general discourse around psychedelic-assisted psychotherapy, and emerging clinical practice, will become more mature and nuanced, and in turn, support psychedelic-assisted psychotherapy as a safe and effective treatment here in Australia.
+It is our hope that by sharing this knowledge with ethically minded and experienced clinicians, the general discourse around psychedelic-assisted psychotherapy will become more mature and nuanced, and in turn, support psychedelic-assisted psychotherapy as a safe and effective treatment here in Australia.

 You may be interested to read: “Translating Psychedelic Therapies From Clinical Trials to Community Clinics” from Frontiers in Psychiatry (2021) - Co-author: Sean O’Carroll.